amchess/BrainLearn/Readme.md

 _Boolean, Default: False_
 If activated, the learning algorithm is the [Q-learning](https://youtu.be/qhRNvCVVJaA?list=PLZbbT5o_s2xoWNVdDudn51XM8lOuZ_Njv), optimized for self play.
 Some GUIs don't write the experience file in some game's modes because the uci protocol is differently implemented

+### Experience Book

+_Boolean, Default: False_
+If activated, the engine will use the experience file as the book.
+In choosing the move to play, the engine will be based first on maximum win probability, then, on the engine's internal score, and finally, on depth.
+The UCI token â€œshowexpâ€ allows the book to display moves on a given position.

+### Experience Book Max Moves

+_Integer, Default: 100, Min: 1, Max: 100_
+The maximum number of moves the engine chooses from the experience book

 ### MonteCarlo Tree Search section (experimental: thanks to original Stephan Nicolet work)
 #### MCTS (checkbox)